Jobs in the Banking Industry

 Financial planning designations always look excellent on a resume, including those associated with retirement planning, and a background in investment management can be helpful as well.

 Bank of America, JPMorgan Chase, Citigroup, Barclays, and many others head the lists of leading banking institutions.
+Do some research and find out if any of these big companies are a good fit for you.

 Leading players in investment banking include Merrill Lynch, Goldman Sachs, Morgan Stanley Wealth Management, Deutsche Bank, UBS, JPMorgan, Wells Fargo, and others.